Yoav666s/dnd-wiki/collections/_monsters/nornfeld/stray-sod.md

   **False Appearance.** While the sod remains motionless, it is indistinguishable from a normal patch of grass.
 actions: |
   **Rake.** Melee Weapon Attack: +1 to hit, reach 5 ft., one target.
 Hit: 1 (1d4 - 1) slashing damage.
-excerpt: "Small Plant, Chaotic Neutral"
+excerpt: "Tiny Plant, Chaotic Neutral"
 source: "Fillumir's Guide to the Feywild"
 ---